 With the right approach, you can recover a considerable portion of lost sales.

 I find the average cart abandonment rate to be alarmingly high.
-To think that seven out of every 10 shoppers will ditch their cart is unsettling and shows that e-commerce store owners have their work cut of them.
+To think that seven out of every 10 shoppers will ditch their cart is unsettling and shows that ecommerce store owners have their work cut out for them.

 But it’s certainly an issue that can be corrected.
 These cart abandonment statistics show some of the most common reasons why shoppers abandon and the specific areas brands need to focus on.